CityOfZion/neon-js/website/translated_docs/zh-CN/guides-basic_createscript.md

 const script = Neon.create.script(props)
 ```

-`script` is now a hexstring that you can use in a `invokescript` RPC call or an invocationTransaction.
+`script` is now a hexstring that you can use in an `invokescript` RPC call or an invocationTransaction.

 ```js
 Neon.rpc.Query.invokeScript(script)